 - Link(s) to the book on Amazon, Amazon UK, and/or B&N or other retailers.
 Including the GoodReads link is also nice.

-- If sending an ARC: I prefer .epub for Nook sent as an email attachment, though if all you have is Kindle .mobi I can make it work.
+- If sending an ARC: I prefer .mobi for Kindle sent as an email attachment; I can work with .epub, but .mobi preferred.
 Not fond of PDFs.
 If you have physical ARCs you prefer to send, please contact me for a mailing address.
 Include only the paperback or hardcover of the book.
 I will not accept printed, unbound manuscripts on loose copy paper, swag, or any other items that aren’t specifically a book.

 - Send your cover art as an attachment, at least 600px x 900px, preferably high-res .png but I’ll also take uncompressed .jpg, .bmp, and .tif.
 Actually, I can work with any format as long as Photoshop can open it, but please make sure the image you send is high-resolution, high-quality.